-The General Meeting will be proposed to appropriate the net result after tax for 2021 by crediting EUR 2,951,951 to the retained earnings and a dividend in the amount of EUR 4,875,000 per share representing a total amount of EUR 9,750,000.
-The 2021 result after tax is presented as unappropriated result in shareholder's equity.
+The financial statements for the reporting year 2021 have been adopted by the General Meeting on 15 April 2022.
+The General Meeting has adopted the appropriation of profit after tax, as proposed by the Management, by crediting EUR 2,951,951 to the retained earnings and a dividend in the amount of EUR 4,875,000 per share representing a total amount of EUR 9,750,000.